DavidCEllis/ducktools-pytui/README.md

 ### Possible Extras ###

 * Support other common shells
-* Support a global venv folder accessible from any path
 * Highlight broken venvs where the base install no longer exists

 ### Not Planned ###